 Global Issues Problem Solving

 Under the guidance of a coach or coaches, teams of four participants in grades 4-12, or adults beyond the high school level, use the FPSP six-step model to explore challenges and propose action plans to complex societal problems.
 Topics are selected by the vote of participants and coaches.
-This year's topics are Mission to Moon, Mars, and Beyond, Drones, Food Loss & Waste, and Coping with Stress.
-The International Conference topic will be announced in the Spring of 2019.
+Current topics can be found under the "Current Topics" website heading.
+The International Conference topics will be announced in the Spring of each year.

 Teams are divided into four divisions: